silverhammermba/superuser/extras/glossary.markdown

 Continuous
 : Describes data which can only be measured.

+CPU
+: Central Processing Unit
+: The heart of a modern computer, which reads program instructions and performs computations using the data in its registers

 Cryptanalysis
 : The study of ciphers for the purpose of extracting key or plaintext from ciphertet